shlykov/awtrix3ctl/README.md

 The awtrix3-cli implements a small set of commands from [AWTRIX3 rest api](https://blueforcer.github.io/awtrix3/#/api)

-It was created just for fun and a bit vibecoded, so bugs or inconsistency are present
+**Disclaimer!** It was created just for fun and a bit vibecoded, so bugs or inconsistency are present

 ## Usage